t1c1/safe-historical-search/README.md

 ## 🎯 Real-World Use Cases

 ### 🔬 **Research & Knowledge Management**
-Perfect for researchers, consultants, and knowledge workers who accumulate valuable insights through AI conversations.
+Perfect for researchers, consultants, data scientists, and knowledge workers who accumulate valuable insights through ChatGPT and Claude conversations.
+Search your AI chat exports like a personal research database.

 **Example workflows:**
 - *"Find that Python async solution from last month"* → Search `async python`, filter by Assistant